Get a Metronidazole

 Metronidazole can be used in several ways.
 If you have been prescribed the antibiotic in cream or gel, apply it to the infected area as instructed.

-If given as a liquid or pill, you must follow the instruction of your doctor to be sure you don’t over or underdose.
+If given as a liquid or pill, you must follow the instructions of your doctor to be sure you don’t over or underdose.

 If your infection requires you to take your treatment vaginally or through a suppository, your doctor may have further information on how to use the treatment properly.